puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### Separate Files

-All classes and defines must be in separate files located in the manifests directory of the given module, for example:
+All classes and resource type definitions must be in separate files in the `manifests` directory of their module.
+For example:

 {% highlight ruby %}
+    # /etc/puppetlabs/puppet/modules/foo/manifests

-    init.pp
+    # init.pp
       class foo { }
-    bar.pp
+    # bar.pp
       class foo::bar { }
-    dostuff.pp
+    # dostuff.pp
       define foo::dostuff () { }
 {% endhighlight %}

+This is functionally identical to declaring all classes and defines in init.pp, but highlights the structure of the module and makes everything more legible.

 ### Internal Organization of a Class